sourcegraph/handbook/content/departments/sales/commercial/index.md

    - Why anything: this is a description of the customer’s business problem; this should be something quantifiable in terms of time or money or pertaining to security
    - Why Sourcegraph: this describes the technical problems that underlie the business problem and how Sourcegraph is uniquely suited to solving these technical problems
    - Why now: this may come later in discovery but it gives purpose for a timeline / compelling event

+## Best Practices

+### Meetings

+1. Before the first meeting:
+   - If the deal was sourced by an SDR or other introduction, make sure to have a sit down before the meeting to incorporate whatever information the deal sourcer has for you.
+   - Prep a deck with the customer logo on it.
+     - Include a Sourcegraph overview with the slides you’d like to use to tell the Sourcegraph story
+     - The important questions:
+       - What questions do you want to ask every customer?
+Maybe these should be on a standardized slide.
+       - What questions or comments do you have for this particular customer?

+2. After the first meeting:
+   - Does the customer have a valuable problem they want to solve and are they willing to work with you via a planned next step to solve it?
+     - If so, send an calendar invite with an agenda for the next meeting
+     - If not, kick it back to the SDR to schedule any additional meetings that may subsequently create a SAO

+3. After every meeting:
+   - Schedule 30 minutes after the call customer calls because:
+     - They are cushion should the call run over.
+     - It is time for you to debrief with your SDR, CE and any other support on the call.
+     - Update your notes and SFDC.
+     - Execute your next steps, calendar invite, summary email and agenda etc.